FireRat666/shorter/README.md

     *   **Subdomain Management**: Create, delete, and configure settings for multiple domains from a single interface.
     *   **Per-Domain Configuration**: Override default settings for link timeouts, display values, and usage limits on a per-subdomain basis.
     *   **"Remember Me"**: Stay logged into the admin panel for an extended period.
+    *   **Two-Factor Authentication (2FA)**: Secure the admin account with Time-based One-Time Passwords (TOTP) from an authenticator app.
-    *   **Link Management**: View click counts, edit all link properties (destination, expiration, usage limits, password), and perform bulk deletions of links.
+    *   **Link Management**: A paginated and searchable interface to view, edit, and perform bulk deletions of links for each domain.
 *   **Advanced Analytics**: A dedicated statistics page provides a comprehensive overview of site activity.
 All sections load on-demand for a fast user experience and feature:
     *   Overall site-wide totals for active links and clicks.
     *   Recent activity (links created, expired, clicks) over various timeframes.